-The graduate program in sustainable development aims to educate innovative and visionary leaders with a holistic understanding of the developmental challenges in today’s world.
-It offers a comprehensive and in-depth study of sustainability, covering the three dimensions of economy, environment and society.
+AUC offers a Master’s of Science in Sustainable Development as the first program based on innovative collaboration among the AUC schools of Business, Science and Engineering, Global Affairs and Public Policy, and Humanities and Social Sciences.
+The Master of Science program is enhanced by the advanced facilities and state-of-the-art equipment available at the University.
+The program aims to educate innovative and visionary leaders with a holistic understanding of the developmental challenges in today’s world.
+It offers a comprehensive and in-depth study of sustainability, covering the three dimensions of economy, environment, and society.
+Concentrations in engineering, business studies, public policy or social sciences may be pursued, depending on the student’s interests and background.
 In addition to the theoretical and analytical components of the program, students are encouraged to carry out community-based activities.

 A graduate qualification and community-based experience in sustainable development may lead to career opportunities in national and international organizations.
 Graduates typically seek career advancement in:

-- Start-up business in the areas of green technologies and business
+Start-up business in the areas of green technologies and business

 International organizations that are active in fields related to sustainable development (United Nations Development Programme, United Nations Environment Programme, UN-HABITAT, African Development Bank and the World Bank)

 Local or regional nongovernmental organizations that work closely with the communities

-- Governmental institutions on the policy level
+Governmental institutions on the policy level

-- Corporate social responsibility departments of major corporations
+Corporate social responsibility departments of major corporations

-- Consultancy firms working in the area of environmental services or social development
+Consultancy firms working in the area of environmental services or social development

 Bilateral donor agencies (such as GIZ, USAID, JICA)